Categorical symmetries of T-duality: Introduction

 \item $2m$ is the coboundary of a canonical cochain $\gamma$ (\Cref{prop:torsion}). \end{enumerate}

 Let us describe the consequences of \cref{th:main} for the various actions and types of actions that motivated this work.
-First of all, by saying that the extension splits canonically in a coherent multiplicative way we mean that we provide (\cref{prop:actions}) 2-group homomorphisms
+First of all, by saying that the extension splits canonically in a coherent multiplicative way we mean that we provide 2-group homomorphisms

-for $G \in \{\mathfrak{so}(n,\Z),\mathrm{GL}(n,\Z),V\}$, and hence obtain coherent actions of these groups on $\TD[n]$.
+for $G \in \{\mathfrak{so}(n,\Z),\mathrm{GL}(n,\Z),V,K\}$, which are sections against the projection of the 2-group extension in \cref{th:main}; see \cref{prop:actions}.
+Along these 2-group homomorphisms we induce homotopy-coherent actions of the groups $\mathrm{O}^{\pm}(1,1,\Z)_{dis}$ and $G$ on $\TD[n]$.
 We show that in case of $\mathfrak{so}(n,\Z)$, this is precisely the action discovered manually in \cite{Nikolause}, see \cref{prop:inducedaction}.
 We include at the end of this article a discussion (\cref{sec:Tautomorphisms}) about the geometric meaning of these group actions on T-duality correspondences.

 \cref{th:main} implies that

 The inverse of the second isomorphism,